yitaozh/yitaozh.github.io/source/_posts/235-Lowest-Common-Ancestor-of-a-Binary-Search-Tree.md

 ## Hints/Notes

 * 2023/08/29
-* It's binary serach tree, we can use the property of this data structure
+* It's binary search tree, we can use the property of this data structure
 * [0x3F's solution](https://leetcode.cn/problems/lowest-common-ancestor-of-a-binary-search-tree/solutions/2023873/zui-jin-gong-gong-zu-xian-yi-ge-shi-pin-8h2zc/)(checked)

 ## Solution